 After being picked up from your accommodation, the journey south to the island of Chiloé begins.
 It’s about a 30 minute drive to Puerto Montt where you’ll board a 30 minute ferry to start your journey.
 On the ferry, you can climb to the top deck for some nice views.

 I recommend bundling up.
-When I did this, it was pretty cold up top.
+When I took this ferry, it was pretty cold up top.

 The Village of Chacao